Title 30: Public Service

 (2) To the extent necessary, include in the Plan surveys to determine needed and desirable plant improvements and extensions and coordination between utility systems, joint construction of facilities by two or more utilities, methods of operations, and any change that will produce better service or reduce costs.
 To this end, the Director may require the submission of data by each company subject to supervision, of its anticipated electrical demand, including load fluctuation, supplies, costs, and its plan to meet that demand and such other information as the Director deems desirable.

 (e) The Department shall conduct public hearings on the final draft and shall consider the evidence presented at such hearings in preparing the final Plan.
-The Plan shall be adopted no later than January 1, 2004, and shall be submitted to the General Assembly.
+The Plan shall be adopted no later than January 1, 2016 and readopted in accordance with this section by every sixth January 1 thereafter, and shall be submitted to the General Assembly each time the plan is adopted or readopted.
+The provisions of 2 V.S.A. § 20(d)(expiration of required reports) shall not apply to the submission to be made under this subsection.

-(g) The Director shall annually review that portion of a Plan extending over the next five years.
-The Department, through the Director, shall annually extend the Plan by one additional year; and from time to time, but in no event less than every five years, institute proceedings to review a Plan and make revisions, where necessary.
-The five-year review and any interim revisions shall be made according to the procedures established in this section for initial adoption of the Plan.
+(g) The Director shall annually review that portion of a Plan extending over the next six years.
+The Department, through the Director, shall biennially extend the Plan by two additional years; and from time to time, and in any event every sixth year, institute proceedings to review a plan and make revisions, where necessary.
+The six-year review and any interim revisions shall be made according to the procedures established in this section for initial adoption of the plan.
+The six-year review and any revisions made in connection with that review shall be performed contemporaneously with readoption of the Comprehensive Energy Plan under section 202b of this title.